coexps/Rephine/README.md

 permutation_code.R is the simulation R code. it simulate TR and targets expression data, noise data and RP scores.

 drug_code_R.R is the RePhine R code.
+For more details, please see guide.

 ## Resources
 Regulatory potential scores across 1200 ChIP-seq data from Encode that are used in RePhine analysis are available on [google drive](https://drive.google.com/file/d/1wWCKDMSbTBpfuw_s2pYf4RPw7QqjDDIr/view?usp=sharing).